 First, a little background.
 In 2005, the Conservancy, the Army Corps of Engineers, the New Jersey Department of Environmental Projection, the U.S. Fish and Wildlife Service and other local partners embarked on an ambitious project to restore Lower Cape May Meadows area.
-They widened the beach, restored the dunes and the freshwater wetlands at the Conservancy’s South Cape May Meadows Preserve and neighboring New Jersey’s Cape May Point State Park.
+They widened the beach, restored the dunes and the freshwater wetlands at the Conservancy’s preserve and neighboring New Jersey’s Cape May Point State Park.

 One of the key goals of the project, in addition to restoring healthy habitats, was to manage the flow of water through this part of Cape May, which had been prone to flooding during storms and extreme high tides.
-(The restoration itself was completed in 2007 and you can read more about the project on the Conservancy’s New Jersey program pages.)
+(The restoration itself was completed in 2007.)

 “Thanks to the restoration, this preserve has a lot of special features,” notes Zito-Livingston.
 “And the way it connects to local municipal properties and the state park is one of the most important, in terms of connecting habitats but also in managing water.
 And water now moves through this property as it would have before this area was developed.
 The [natural flows] were recreated through the restoration project and we manage water levels with a series of weirs.”

 Fast forward to 2012, when Hurricane Sandy dropped about 10 inches of rain and pushed three-and-a-half feet of storm surge on this area.
 Still, says Zito-Livingston, “we were lucky.
 We were not directly hit [by the storm].
 We didn’t see the most severe impacts, but the wetlands and dunes did receive their first real test since the restoration was finished in 2007.”